madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 ### Summary Statistics for Two Samples

 The table below provides initial summary statistics that are helpful in gaining a stronger understanding of the MMSE scores for both groups.
-Note the values provided have been rounded to two decimal places.
+Note the values provided have been rounded to two decimal places for interpretability purposes.

 | Family History Alzheimers | Mean | Median | Standard Deviation | Minimum | Maximum | First Quartile | Third Quartile | n |
 | ----------- | ----------- | -----|--------|--------------------|---------|---------|----------------|----------------|---|